Emergency Contraception

 It is normal to feel worried about accessing services for the first time.
 But all people need to access sexual health services.
 Staff are friendly and support is free and easy to access.

-Experience: ‘On my first visit to the clinic I saw Carrie, the nurse.
-She was friendly and explained everything.
-She said she would not write to my doctor if I didn’t want her to.
-I didn’t have to give my name and address, but I didn’t mind because they said they wouldn’t write home.
-She asked a lot of questions about my health and my family to make sure that if I went on the Pill I wouldn’t have dangerous side effects.
+Experience: The nurse was friendly and explained everything.
+She asked a lot of questions to make sure that if I went on the Pill I wouldn’t have side effects.
 Then I saw the doctor.
-I was glad it was a lady doctor.
 She gave me the pills and told me how to take them and when.
 She said I could ring or come back if I had any problems.
 If you are thinking about going to a Sexual Health Clinic, don’t worry.
 Everyone is nice to you.’ – Rebecca